bbauska/UofM-AdvStyling/readme.md

 <!-- ![](images/image041.webp){width="4.0in" height="2.2376071741032373in"} -->

-Two of the newer relative measurements are based on the viewport. vw stands for viewport width, so if you were to use one vw, you\'re saying, I want to use up 1/100th of the width of the viewport.
+Two of the newer relative measurements are based on the viewport. vw stands for viewport width, so if you were to use one vw, you&apos;re saying, I want to use up 1/100th of the width of the viewport.
 It used to be the case that you needed to use Javascript to go off, find that width of the browser, return it, and do some math there.
 Now, we can just use it with vw.
 In the same way, you can use vh for viewport height.

-The viewport\'s height is 1/100^th^ of the height of the viewport.
-So, if you\'re on a screen, you\'ll know exactly how much real estate you have if you want something to show up exactly in the middle.
-This comes in really handy when you\'re trying to set headers and footers in specific positions.
+The viewport&apos;s height is 1/100^th^ of the height of the viewport.
+So, if you&apos;re on a screen, you&apos;ll know exactly how much real estate you have if you want something to show up exactly in the middle.
+This comes in really handy when you&apos;re trying to set headers and footers in specific positions.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->